Chopda: Tourism

 Local tourist sites include the hot springs at Unapdev.
 According to local mythology, an arrow shot by Lord Rama formed the hot springs; it is therefore considered a holy place and said to cure skin diseases.
 There are picnic spots around Unapdev.
 Other attractions include Chaugaon fort (or Gavali fort) near Lasur, Nageshwar temple, scenic hills in Satpuda, and the river Tapti.
 Rel Maruti Mandir is a temple dedicated to Lord Hanuman, 8 km from Chopda on the route to Dharangaon.
 Aner Dam, 20 km from the city, is an old dam on the river Aner.
 There is also a temple of Sri Sant Shravan Baba On the banks of river Tapi at Vitner, 35 km from Chopda.Unapdev is just 3 kilometers away from Vardi, and the pleasure of seeing the Satpura Mountains from Vardi onwards is something else, and if you get the time, you can definitely experience it.And Vardi village is famous throughout the district for the Bhandara of Shri Samarth Suknath Baba.
 Suknath Baba's Bhandara is celebrated on the second day of Holi in the month of March.
+Famous shitalnath baba mandir also situated in Chopda city and Khachane village.